The Excel IF statement is a fundamental formula to know if you want to become an advanced Excel user.

 With this, Excel can now adjust a calculation depending on a condition.
 As bank balances change from positive to negative the formula will adjust from using 6% to 10%.

-Below a video on using the IF function but for a more comprehensive IF explanation with exercises look at the fundamentals course
+For a more comprehensive IF explanation with exercises look at the fundamentals course